Blendify/blender-manual/blender_docs/manual/scene_layout/collections/collections.rst

    :Menu:      :menuselection:`Object --> Collection`
    :Hotkey:    :kbd:`M`, :kbd:`Shift-M`, :kbd:`Ctrl-G`, etc.

-Move to Collection
+Move to Collection :kbd:`M`
    Move selected objects to a collection.
-Link to Collection
+Link to Collection :kbd:`Shift-M`
    Link selected objects to a collection.
-   A new collection can be created in the pop-up dialog.
+   A new collection can be created in the pop-up.
 Create New Collection :kbd:`Ctrl-G`
    Creates a new collection and adds the selected object(s) to it.
    The name of the new collection can be specified in the *Create New Collection* Operator panel.